 For this Melchizedek, king of Salem, priest of the Most High God, who met Abraham as he was returning from the slaughter of the kings and blessed him,Hebrews 7:1(NASB)

-Melchizedek appeared on the scene soon after Abram rescued his nephew Lot from an alliance of evil kings, who had ransacked the cities of Sodom and Gomorrah and taken all their residents captive.
+Melchizedek appeared on the scene soon after Abraham rescued his nephew Lot from an alliance of evil kings who had ransacked the cities of Sodom and Gomorrah and taken all their residents captive.
 As Lot was living in Sodom, he and his family were among the people enslaved.

 After his tremendous victory, when he slaughtered the kings and rescued his nephew and the rest of the people, Abraham returned them and their stolen goods to their hometown.
 With the return of his citizens to Sodom, the king went out to meet Abraham to reward him, but at that very moment we read that Melchizedek, king of Salem and priest of the Most High God, brought out bread and wine to Abraham.